CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/0.0.0/README.md

 The purpose of content availability is to check if a file exists before making a network request.
 If content is marked as unavailable, the network request for that file must be skipped.

-A content availablity bit must only be set if the corresponding tile availability bit is set.
+A content availability bit must only be set if the corresponding tile availability bit is set.
 Otherwise, it would be possible to specify content files that are not reachable by the tiles of the tileset.
 The content availability bitstream can be validated by checking that the following equation holds true:

 ```
 contentAvailability & ~tileAvailability === 0